AhmedBilalBhatti/ChatBot/README.md

 # Introduction:
 This Project is the a full web base application of chatbot, which is totally made with Motivation and Inspiration with chatGPT, Kuki, Bard.
 Today Chabot has very wide scope in every field.
-Modern technology communication has turned the entire world into global village.
-With the improvement in Technologies and power of social media today people depend on these things as they are needed in every aspect of their work and life.
+Modern technology has turned the entire world into global village.
+With the improvement in Technologies today people depend on these things as they are needed in every aspect of their work and life.
 My project is not the entire application but I have tried my best to achieve maximum knowledge and to implement maximum technologies in my project.
 However to some extent I have achieved many thing in it.